Future of the Environment

-Sand mining: estimates suggest that between 32 and 50 billion tonnes of sand and gravel are extracted from the Earth each year.
+Sand mining: estimates suggest that between 32 billion and 50 billion tonnes of sand and gravel are extracted from the Earth each year.
 Image: REUTERS/Andres Martinez Casares

 Kate Whiting

-sand mining impact
+Sand mining impact

 The environmental impacts of sand mining.
 Image: UNEP